The Charity Law of the People’s Republic of China

 Where charitable organizations carry out public fund-raising activities according to the methods set out by provisions (1), (2) of this Article, they shall do so within the administrative area of the civil affairs department with which they registered.
 Where there is a necessity to carry out public fund-raising activities outside the administrative area of the civil affairs department with which the organization registered, they shall be recorded with the local civil affairs department above the county level.
 Donors are not subject to geographical limitations when making donations.

-Charitable organizations using the internet to carry out fund-raising shall publish the relevant information on the charity information platforms unified or designated by the civil affairs departments.
-Charitable organizations registered with a civil affairs department at the provincial level or above may use their website to publish the relevant information
+Charitable organizations using the internet to carry out fund-raising shall publish the relevant information on the charity information platforms unified or designated by the civil affairs departments, and at the same time may also publish the relevant information on their website.

 Article 24.
 A fund-raising proposal shall be drafted when carrying out public fund-raising.
 The proposal shall include, among other things, the goals, duration and location of the fund-raising activities, the name and office address of the person in charge, the method of receiving donations, as well as bank details, beneficiaries, use of assets collected, cost of fund-raising activities, and methods of dealing with excess funds.